 Where I used to associated crying with victimization, I now associate it with freedom and liberation, of the highest order.

-But then I started doing this really powerful, heart-opening work, and as part of that work, I was asked to cry–whenever and wherever it came up.
-I was invited to make it conscious, as part of a path to healing.
+But then I started doing the powerful, heart-opening work of getting real about who I was and all that I felt.
+As part of that work, I was asked to cry–whenever and wherever it came up.
+I was invited to make it conscious crying, less about wallowing in an emotion and more about using tears as catharsis and a path to healing.

-- When a sad moment happened in a movie, I needed to notice the impulse to fight it and keep calm, and I needed to cry.
+- When a sad moment happened in a movie, I needed to notice the impulse to cry, as well as my resistance, and I needed to just…cry.

-- When a friend hugged me or said something I had desperately needed to hear, I needed to notice the impulse to fight it and keep calm–I needed to cry.
+- When a friend hugged me or said something I had desperately needed to hear, I needed to notice the impulse to cry, as well as my resistance, and–I needed to cry.
 (Yes.
 In front of someone else).

 - I needed to go to powerful, life-changing workshops where no one would care whether or not I cried.